tmijieux/osux/src/taikorank/README.md

 * `-score [0|1]` compute a score
 * `-quick [0|1]` do not recompute all objects after every modification
 * `-input [0|1]` change input to accuracy (0) or great/good/miss (1)
+* `-step [DOUBLE]` set a step to print score every time the step is reached.
+Use a negative value to only print the last score.
+Use 0 to print every step.
 * `-ggm [GOOD] [MISS]` set number of good and number of miss for a score
 * `-acc [0-100]` set accuracy for a score